-Onset of coma, possible death due to respiratory arrest.
+The onset of coma, and possible death due to respiratory arrest.

 For reference, the legal limit according to the DMV and state law in all 50 U.S. states to operate a motor vehicle is 0.08 percent blood alcohol level.
 That means by the time you reach the middle of the third group of BAC levels listed above, you’ve met the allotted BAC to legally drive yourself home.

-Driving with a BAC over 0.08 percent is considering driving under the influence or a DUI.
+Driving with a BAC of over 0.08 percent is considered driving under the influence or a DUI.
 Receiving a DUI is not only a criminal charge, but driving under the influence can lead to a number of other negative consequences.